StevenWingett/Bioinformatics_Computer_Cluster_Course/2_Linux.md

 This will expire when you next logout.

 ### Introducing the Linux commands (ls)
 When a valid command is interpreted by the shell it will execute a program.
 For example, the command `ls` will launch software that lists files and folders (the latter are also known as directories).
-The action of a command may be modified by what are termed **flags**, options and arguments.
+The action of a command may be modified by what are termed **flags**, **options** and **arguments**.
 Below summarises the general structure of a command.

     command [-flag(s)] [-option(s) [value]] [argument(s)]